pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

 >
 > - If you do not need to ensure high availability of the DM cluster, deploy only one DM-master node, and the number of deployed DM-worker nodes must be no less than the number of upstream MySQL/MariaDB instances to be migrated.
 To ensure high availability of the DM cluster, it is recommended to deploy three DM-master nodes, and the number of deployed DM-worker nodes must be greater than the number of upstream MySQL/MariaDB instances to be migrated (for example, the number of DM-worker nodes is two more than the number of upstream instances).
 >
-> - It is not recommend running too many workers on one host, each worker is recommended to be allocated at least 2 core cpu and 4 GiB memory.
+> - It is not recommended to run too many DM-workers on one host.
+Each DM-worker should be allocated at least 2 core CPU and 4 GiB memory.
 >
 > - The worker will be bound with an upstream database, when DM performs a full replication task, the worker exporting the full amount of data locally first, and then importing it into the downstream database.
 Therefore, the worker's host needs sufficient storage space (The storage path will be specified later when creating the task)
 >